Rolando Romero: Romero vs. Cruz

 On March 30, 2024 at T-Mobile Arena in Las Vegas, Romero was scheduled to make the first defense of his WBA light welterweight title against Isaac Cruz.
 Badly battered by the later rounds and failing to mount an effective defense, Romero lost the fight and the title by TKO after the referee jumped in to stop the fight at the 0:56 mark of Round 8.

 Welterweight

 Romero vs. Jaimes

 Romero was scheduled to face Manuel Jaimes in a 10-round super lightweight bout at T-Mobile Arena in Las Vegas on September 14, 2024.
 He won the fight by unanimous decision.

+WBA welterweight champion

 Romero vs. Garcia

 Romero fought Ryan Garcia for the vacant WBA (Regular) welterweight title in Times Square in New York on May 2, 2025.
 He won by unanimous decision.

 On August 1, 2025, Romero was elevated to full champion after Jaron Ennis vacated his Super version of the title.

+Romero vs. Lopez

+Romero was scheduled to make the first defense of his WBA welterweight title against Teofimo Lopez on August 22, 2026, at T-Mobile Arena in Las Vegas, NV.
+He lost the fight by majority decision with two of the ringside judges scoring it 116–112 and 115–113 respectively for his opponent, while the third had it a 114–114 draw.